6th Mississippi Infantry Regiment

 The 6th Mississippi Infantry Regiment was a unit of the Confederate States Army that fought in many battles of the Western theater of the American Civil War.
 After taking heavy casualties at the Battle of Shiloh, the 6th Regiment fought in the Vicksburg Campaign, operations against anti-Confederate guerillas in Jones County, Mississippi, the Atlanta campaign, and the Franklin-Nashville campaign.

 Formation

 The volunteer companies that made up the 6th Mississippi were organized in the spring and summer of 1861, originally for state service, and were then mustered into Confederate service on August 24, 1861 at Grenada, Mississippi, with an original total strength of 601 men and officers.
-The Regiment was then sent to Kentucky where it joined Patrick Cleburne's brigade.
+The colonel of the regiment was John Jones Thornton, a slaveowner and physician who had been a delegate to the Mississippi state secession convention in January 1861.
+Despite voting against leaving the Union and being the only delegate who refused to sign the state's ordnance of secession, Thornton quickly volunteered for the army soon after the convention adjourned.
+The Regiment was then sent Kentucky where it joined Patrick Cleburne's brigade.
 In Kentucky the Regiment suffered from serious outbreaks of disease that reduced the total effective strength at one point to only 150 men.
-The Regiment was moved to Corinth, Mississippi after the fall of Fort Donelson to US forces in February, 1862.
+The Regiment was moved to Corinth, Mississippi after the fall of Fort Donelson to Union forces in February, 1862.